blitzr/blitzr-js-sdk/README.md

 <div id="player"></div>
 ```

-Then create an instance of Player and load an track by UUID
+Then create an instance of Player and load a track by UUID
 ```javascript
 const player = Blitzr.player('player', options)